 About me

-I earned my Ph.D. from the University of Kansas where I was jointly supervised by Eric Deeds and Jack Shi.
+I earned my doctoral degree from the University of Kansas where I was jointly supervised by Eric Deeds and Jack Shi.
 For my dissertation research I applied non-linear dynamics and rule-based modeling to formulate a mathematical description of the assembly of the type III secretion system, a complex structure that allows pathogenic bacteria such as Salmonella to invade and infect host cells.